Risingson/eveeyedocs/docs/index.md

  - Track your ingame location
  - Set Waypoints to the eve client
  - Share data with your fellow pilots
- - Plot ingame intel channels  and get notified on closing pilots
+ - Plot ingame intel channels and get notified
  -

-The app is capable of tracking your ingame location and setting waypoints to the Eve client.
-When jumping wormholes the maps get extended by those connections.
-Going deeper into w-space will switch to a chain map view.

-Multiple API data options and layers can be combined to display on the maps.
+ -

 ## Platforms